wikimedia/design-codex/packages/codex-docs/component-demos/multiselect-lookup/multiselect-lookup.md

 ### With fetched results

-Often, LookupMultiselect is used to fetch results from an API endpoint.
-Parent components should react to the `input` or `update:input-value` event emitted by LookupMultiselect to search for results, then pass back to the LookupMultiselect either an array of results to display as menu items or an empty array if there are no results.
+Often, MultiselectLookup is used to fetch results from an API endpoint.
+Parent components should react to the `input` or `update:input-value` event emitted by MultiselectLookup to search for results, then pass back to the MultiselectLookup either an array of results to display as menu items or an empty array if there are no results.
 After the input changes and until the menuItems are updated, a pending animation will display in the input.